 Relationships with chronically ill people, whether they are partners, friends, or family members can be difficult and...

 Laughter can help in healing.
 God knew this long before the medical world discovered the incredible benefits to our p...

 If love is forever, what is one troubling year or month or decade?
 Love is a choice.
 It says there are more important...

 Contemplative coloring draws us into the presence of God as we release stress, anxiety, and worries.
 Color you way closer to God and explore your creativity with hues of red, yellow, blue, vibrant, and pastel.

 Emotions Wheel for Teens

-God created us with a whole range of emotions some that can be difficult to feel and even riskier to talk about.
-But learning to identify our emotions, also helps us grow in your understanding of God and of others.
+God created us with a whole range of emotions, some that can be difficult to feel and even riskier to talk about.
+Learning to identify our emotions helps us grow in our understanding of God and of others.
 The Emotions Wheel is great place to begin!